Yakuza film: Early films

-"Borderless Action" and Ninkyo eiga
+"Borderless Action" and ninkyo eiga

 The studio Nikkatsu made modern yakuza films under the Mukokuseki Action (無国籍アクション, Mukokuseki Akushon) or "Borderless Action" moniker, which, unlike other studios in the genre, borrowed heavily from Hollywood gangster films.
 These are typified by the Wataridori series that started in 1959 and star Akira Kobayashi and, in most installments, Joe Shishido.
 Another popular series in the style was the Kenjū Buraichō series starring Keiichirō Akagi and, again, Joe Shishido.
-However, this series ended abruptly in 1961 due to Akagi's death.A subset of films known as ninkyo eiga (仁侠映画) or "chivalry films" then began to thrive.
+However, this series ended abruptly in 1961 due to Akagi's death.

+A subset of films known as ninkyo eiga (仁侠映画) or "chivalry films" then began to thrive.
 Most were created by the Toei studio and produced by Koji Shundo, who became close with actual yakuza before becoming a producer, and despite his denial, is said to have been one himself.
 Set in the Meiji and Taishō eras, the kimono-clad yakuza hero of ninkyo films (personified by Kōji Tsuruta and Ken Takakura) was always portrayed as a stoic honorable outlaw torn between the contradictory values of giri (duty) and ninjo (personal feelings).
 Sadao Yamane stated their willingness to fight and die to save someone or their boss was portrayed as "something beautiful."
 In his book, Schilling cited Tadashi Sawashima's Jinsei Gekijo: Hishakaku from 1963 as starting the ninkyo eiga trend.
 Ninkyo eiga were popular with young males that had traveled to cities from the countryside in search of jobs and education, only to find themselves in harsh work conditions for low pay.
 In their book Yakuza Film and Their Times, Tsukasa Shiba and Sakae Aoyama write that these young men "isolated in an era of high economic growth and tight social structures" were attracted to the "motifs of male comrades banding together to battle the power structure."

-Shundo supervised Takakura and helped Toei sign Tsuruta, additionally his own daughter Junko Fuji became a popular female yakuza actress starring in the Hibotan Bakuto series.
+Shundo supervised Takakura and helped Toei sign Tsuruta, additionally his own daughter Junko Fuji became a popular female yakuza actress starring in the Red Peony Gambler series.
 Nikkatsu made their first ninkyo eiga, Otoko no Monsho starring Hideki Takahashi, in 1963 to combat Toei's success in the genre.
 However, today Nikkatsu is best known for the surreal B movies by Seijun Suzuki, which culminated with the director being fired after 1967's Branded to Kill.
 Likewise, Daiei Film entered the field with Akumyō in 1961 starring Shintaro Katsu.
-They also had Toei's rival in the female yakuza genre with Kyōko Enami starring in the Onna Tobakuchi series.
+They also had Toei's rival in the female yakuza genre with Kyoko Enami starring in the Onna Tobakuchi series.

 In 1965, Teruo Ishii directed the first installment in the Abashiri Prison series, which was a huge success and launched Takakura to stardom.

+Aside from these films featuring modern yakuza in the 20th century, many chanbara (samurai films) made in the 1960s and 1970s featured provincial yakuza in earlier periods.
+Notable examples include Akira Kurosawa's Yojimbo (1961), in which a rōnin hires out his services to rival yakuza gangs, and several entries in the long-running Zatoichi series (1962-1989).